(480) 689-5167

 5. Maintain Your New System

-Proper maintenance extends your system's life by 3-5 years and maintains peak efficiency.
-A system that lasts 15 years instead of 12 saves you the cost of an early replacement — effectively returning thousands in value.
+Proper maintenance helps extend your system's life and keeps it running at peak efficiency.
+A system that lasts longer before needing replacement saves you the cost and disruption of an early swap.

 What NOT to Cheap Out On